Ogg's Torsion conjecture: Fifty years later: Ogg's Torsion Conjectures (1973)

-Torsion in algebraic groups---even if not in that vocabulary---has played a fundamental role since Gauss's {\it Disquisitiones Arithmeticae} (1801), the structure of roots of unity (torsion in the multiplicative group) being a central concern in the development of modern number theory.{\footnote{See Umberto Zannier's expository article \cite{Zan}, {\it Torsion in algebraic groups and problems which arise.}}}\vv Andrew's Torsion Conjectures taken in broad terms can be formulated in terms of ``the geometrization(s)," as just described---i.e., in terms of ${\Q}$-rational points of modular curves---and the Mordell-Weil groups of abelian varieties (i.e., of their Jacobians): \vv
+Ogg's Torsion Conjectures taken in broad terms can be formulated in terms of ``the geometrizations," as just described---i.e., in terms of ${\Q}$-rational points of modular curves---and the Mordell--Weil groups of abelian varieties (i.e., of their Jacobians): \vv